* MSCI World Index on track for worst two weeks since June

 Expectations for Fed tapering and prospects for oil ports in eastern Libya to resume exports pressured oil prices.

-January Brent was down 45 cents at $108.22 a barrel, following a fall of more than $1 on Thursday.
+January Brent gained 13 cents to $108.80 a barrel in seesaw trading, following a fall of more than $1 on Thursday.
 Brent has slipped 3 percent so far this week, the steepest weekly loss since the end of September.

-U.S. crude futures for January were down 92 cents at $96.58 a barrel, after rising around $6 in the past two weeks.
+U.S. crude futures for January fell 90 cents to settle at $96.60 a barrel, after rising around $6 in the past two weeks.

-Gold rose slightly to $1,233 an ounce after a two-day fall, but sentiment remained fragile.
+Gold rose about 1 percent to $1,235 an ounce after a two-day fall, but sentiment remained fragile.

 Two-year German yields hit a three-month high as banks repaid the highest weekly amount since February to the European Central Bank.